bosun-ai/swiftide-website/src/content/docs/indexing/chunking.md

 All our chunkers try to chunk in semantic blocks, i.e. a paragraph with its headers, or a full code function body.

+The text and markdown splitters use [text_splitter](https://docs.rs/text-splitter/latest/text_splitter/) under the hood, and can be customized by overwriting the chunker.

 ## The `ChunkerTransformer` trait

 Which is defined as follows: